truzo/tomango-2018/site/content/blog/what-sort-of-website-do-i-need.md

 You might be aiming to:

-	<li>Raise your brand profile
+- Raise your brand profile
-	<li>Increase sales by getting more customers
+- Increase sales by getting more customers
-	<li>Sell more to existing customers
+- Sell more to existing customers
-	<li>Sell more of a new product or service
+- Sell more of a new product or service
-	<li>Get more customers or orders of a particular type
+- Get more customers or orders of a particular type

 Or maybe you want to:

-	<li>Improve communication with your customers
+- Improve communication with your customers
-	<li>Make your service quicker by taking it online
+- Make your service quicker by taking it online
-	<li>Reduce costs by being more efficient
+- Reduce costs by being more efficient
-	<li>Save money on postage
+- Save money on postage

 These are some of the more common aims we discuss with our clients.
 Some come to us with a completely new idea, or something very niche to their market, but your website should be doing *something* to improve your bottom line.